Coleman Hughes: Views

+In his 2024 book, The End of Race Politics: Arguments for a Colorblind America, Hughes argues that the aim of colorblindness is not to avoid "noticing" race but "to consciously disregard race as a reason to treat individuals differently and as a category on which to base public policy".

-Hughes says he formerly accepted the premise of Black Lives Matter—that, in his words, "racist cops are killing unarmed black people"—but now believes that the existence of racial bias in deadly shootings does not survive scrutiny once factors other than race are taken into account.
+Hughes says he formerly believed the premise of Black Lives Matter—that, in his words, "racist cops are killing unarmed Black people"—but now believes that the existence of racial bias in deadly shootings does not survive scrutiny once factors other than race are taken into account.
 He has cited research from Roland G. Fryer Jr. and Sendhil Mullainathan, among others, in support of his stance.
+On the murder of George Floyd, Hughes believes that "there was clearly reasonable doubt on whether Chauvin caused Floyd's death".

+Hughes has critiqued attempts to understand the Israeli–Palestinian conflict through parallels with colonialism, Jim Crow, and apartheid, arguing that a simplistic identification of the Black American struggle with that of the Palestinians does not do justice to Black history.
+He has suggested that the return of diaspora Jews bears closer comparison with the return of Black Americans to Liberia, adding that both movements are open to similar criticisms in retrospect.
+He believes that Israel's war in Gaza does not constitute a genocide and has debated the topic on The Joe Rogan Experience.

 Hughes voted for Joe Biden in the 2020 United States presidential election.
+He expressed a "quite fierce dislike of both parties" but said in 2023 that so far, he had only ever voted for Democrats.

+Hughes says he has no religious belief and does not believe in God.

 Reception

 Writing in The Washington Post in 2018, Megan McArdle called Hughes "an undergraduate at Columbia University but already a thinker to be reckoned with."
 Nick Gillespie wrote in Reason in 2019 that Hughes had "emerged over the past year as one of the most prolific and insightful commentators on race and class in the United States."
 In 2020, Christopher Bollen wrote in Interview that Hughes "has become one of the most compelling and promising voices on the political landscape."
-In September 2020, Stéphanie Chayet, writing in the French newspaper Le Monde, identified Hughes as one of four "anti-conformists of anti-racism" along with Glenn Loury, Thomas Chatterton Williams and John McWhorter.
+In September 2020, Stéphanie Chayet, writing in the French newspaper Le Monde, identified Hughes as one of four "anti-conformists of anti-racism," along with Glenn Loury, Thomas Chatterton Williams, and John McWhorter.
 In December 2020, Hughes was listed on the Forbes 30-under-30 list for 2021 in the Media category.

 Music

 Hughes began studying violin at age three.
 He is a hobbyist rapper—in 2021 and 2022, he released several rap singles on YouTube and Spotify, using the moniker COLDXMAN, including a music video for a track titled "Blasphemy", which appeared in January 2022.
-Hughes also plays jazz trombone with a Charles Mingus tribute band that plays regularly at the Jazz Standard in New York City.
+Hughes also plays jazz trombone with a Charles Mingus tribute band that played regularly at the Jazz Standard in New York City, before the club closed in December 2020.